-The amazing thing about eloping in the mountains is that there’s a season for every type of elopement.
+The amazing thing about eloping in the mountains is that there’s a season for every type of mountain elopement.
 It really just depends on the vibe your’e going for.
 Once you and your partner have narrowed down what you’d like your mountain elopement day to look like and the activities you’d like to do, figuring out which season becomes a fun and easy task.

 That said, when choosing the best mountain elopement locations, it’s definitely a good idea brainstorm what specific landscapes really speak to you and your partner.
 Do you like the look of barren, desert mountains?
 Or would you prefer a forest-y, mossy look?
 Maybe you want super jagged mountain peaks or aqua colored alpine lakes.
 Whatever you prefer, bring these preferences to your elopement photographer and they can help you figure things out.
-We talk more about this in our Ultimate Elopement Planning Checklist, which covers the elopement process from beginning to end.
+I talk more about this in our Ultimate Elopement Planning Checklist, which covers the elopement process from beginning to end.

 From alpine lakes to giant sand dunes, Colorado’s mountains have it all.
 And it’s the reason we thing Colorado is the best state for eloping in the mountains.

-When we think about Washington State’s mountains, one word comes to mind: alive.
+When I think about Washington State’s mountains, one word comes to mind: alive.
 The greenery in Washington is world-class.
 So world class, it’s like you can practically hear the trees and grass and ferns breathing while you’re hiking down a trail in the North Cascades.

 Eloping in the mountains in Washington State means being surrounded by some of the most epic mountain views imaginable, with some of the most diverse landscapes.